 Satan seems unable to grasp the notion of genuine loyalty to God—of a love which perseveres both in sickness and in health.
 He assumes every man has his price. (“Stretch out your hand and smite his bone and flesh, and he will curse you to your face!”)
 Yet, in the lives of Job and Jesus, Satan is shown otherwise, and God is thus glorified.

 A second parallel between Job and Jesus concerns the Messianic character of their lives.
-When God draws Satan’s attention to Job, he does not simply say, “Have you considered a man named Job who lives in Uz”?
+When God draws Satan’s attention to Job, he doesn’t simply say, “Have you considered a man named Job who lives in Uz”?
 Rather, he refers to Job as “my servant” (1.8), and does likewise every other time he refers to Job (2.3, 42.7, 42.8 x 3).

 God’s words should remind us of another righteous sufferer whom he consistently refers to as “my servant”—the sufferer of Isaiah 53.